Chart Color Schemes

 Scarborough has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 22 projects that could affect this region.
-Notable ones are White Sands Development, Iconic Scarborough, The Dunes Beachfront Residences, and Myka Residences.
-Below is a list of the most relevant projects.
+AreaSearch identified 21 projects that could affect the area.
+Notable ones are White Sands Development, The Dunes Beachfront Residences, Iconic Scarborough, and Myka Residences.
+For details on the most relevant projects, see below list.

 Professional plan users can use the search below to filter and access additional projects.